Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Details of ATRIE

-Table \ref{tab:data_example} shows some examples of gold labels and gold reasons.
+Table \ref{tab:data_example} shows some examples of gold labels and reasons in the LCE dataset.

-\subsection{Detailed Results}
+\subsection{Detailed results}

-\subsubsection{Different Models}
+\subsubsection{Different models}

-As shown in Table~\ref{tab:diffmodel}, to validate the generalizability of our method, we utilized different LLMs to generate interpretations and perform automatic evaluations.
-Due to the cost constraints of APIs, we conducted experiments on a subset of our test dataset.
-Our findings are as follows: (1) \textbf{Stronger models demonstrate greater ability to generate concept interpretations .} The interpretations generated using Qwen2.5 (72B) and GPT-4o lead to noticeably higher performance improvements than using GPT-4o-mini.
+As shown in Table~\ref{tab:diffmodel}, to validate the generalizability of our method, we utilized different LLMs to generate interpretations and perform automated evaluations.
+Due to the cost constraints of APIs, we conducted experiments on a subset of our LCE dataset.
+Our findings are as follows: (1) \textbf{Stronger models demonstrate more remarkable ability to generate concept interpretations. }The interpretations generated using Qwen2.5 (72B) and GPT-4o lead to noticeably higher performance improvements than using GPT-4o-mini.
 (2) \textbf{Generated concept interpretations can assist even weaker LLMs in accurately understanding vague concepts.} In our method, the performance gap between GLM and the other models is significantly smaller than that observed in the Zero-Shot baseline.

-\subsubsection{Model Bias}
+\subsubsection{Model bias}

-Analyzing the LLM's predictions reveals a strong bias toward responding with "Yes" on the Legal Concept Entailment Task (Table~\ref{tab:pred_label}).
+Analyzing the LLM's predictions reveals a strong bias toward responding with "Yes" on the Legal Concept Entailment task (Table~\ref{tab:pred_label}).
 This is one of the reasons we perform label balancing on the LCE dataset.
 If the dataset consists solely of positive examples, it becomes challenging to effectively evaluate the LLM's performance on the LCE task.